 What can Bitcoin teach us about how to understand the world around us?

-Bitcoin Worldview is a series of Zoom calls where we start with the most basic things we can reasonably know.
-We will then examine how to build a solid worldview, block by block.
-Be ready to have your assumptions tested (verified) and to help others do the same in engaging conversations.
+Bitcoin Worldview was a series of Zoom calls, where we started with the most basic things we can reasonably know.
+We examined how to build a solid worldview, block by block.
+The goal was to have your assumptions tested (verified) and to help others do the same in engaging conversations.

 Topics